antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/README.md

 ## Types

+- [**Binary Search Tree**](./01_binary_search_tree/README.md): A binary tree where the left child contains a value less than the node, and the right child contains a value greater than the node.
+Efficient search, insertion, and deletion.

-- **Binary Heap**: A complete binary tree that satisfies the heap property: every parent node is greater than or equal to (max-heap) or less than or equal to (min-heap) its children.
+- [**Heap**](./02_heap/README.md): A complete binary tree that satisfies the heap property: every parent node is greater than or equal to (max-heap) or less than or equal to (min-heap) its children.
 Used in priority queues.

-- **Binary Search Tree (BST)**: A binary tree where the left child contains a value less than the node, and the right child contains a value greater than the node.
-Efficient search, insertion, and deletion.

 - **AVL Tree**: A self-balancing binary search tree where the heights of the left and right subtrees differ by at most one.
 Guarantees $O(\log n)$ time for insert, delete, and search.